Dementia Care

 Planning for the future

-It’s important to make plans at the earliest possible stage so that you and your family have a plan of action and understand what choices you have.
-Most older people are keen to stay in the familiar surroundings of their own homes, and there are new dementia friendly technologies and adaptations that people with dementia can benefit from in the home – such as personal alarms, and daily organisers.
+It’s important to make plans at the earliest possible stage so that you and your family can make informed decisions that respect the wishes of the person with dementia.
+Most older people are keen to stay in the familiar surroundings of their own homes, and there are new dementia friendly technologies that can help with this.

 Power of Attorney

-Confusion over money can be an early symptom of dementia, so appointing someone to take charge of the bank account and savings is a vital step in ensuring that you or your loved on isn’t defrauded by anyone, or falls for scams – which are unfortunately becoming more common.
-It’s important to organise whether someone else will be a Power of attorney over the financial affairs, for when the time comes that managing them becomes to difficult.
+Appointing someone to take charge of bank accounts and daily living decisions can be a vital step in ensuring that you or your loved on isn’t defrauded by anyone, or falls for scams – which are unfortunately becoming more common.

-Lasting Power of Attorney (LPA): A LPA comes into effect if a person has increasing mental decline and will cover decisions about financial affairs or health and care.
-An LPA is set up if an individual wants to make sure they are covered in the future.
+Lasting Power of Attorney (LPA) comes into effect if a person has increasing mental decline and will cover decisions about financial affairs or health and care.

 Caring for someone with dementia

-Those living with dementia can continue to live a happy and fulfilled life with the right care.
-If your loved one is living with dementia, there are a few things you can do to ensure they have the support they need to continue to live their life as uninterrupted as possible.
+If a loved one is living with dementia, there are a few things you can do to live life as uninterrupted as possible.

-Make sure to encourage them to continue with meaningful activities that they enjoy, whilst encouraging good health and keeping up to date with any doctors’ appointments.
+You may want to keep a diary on their behalf to manage doctors’ appointments and social events.
 As the condition progresses, your loved one may need extra care and attention such as help with everyday tasks or personal hygiene – for example, they may forget to brush their teeth, or be unable to cook safely.
 At this point a live-in carer can help to keep as much independence as possible.

 When dementia progresses, people often have communication difficulties, and have an increasing loss of memory, therefore, it’s important to learn and understand better ways of communication, such as: